Facing Unexpected Resignation at 50: What Compensation Can I Claim Under Indian Labor Laws?

 Hello Srinivasan,

-You can claim for Provident fund, Gratuity, salary if they are relieving you before the notice period, any bonus parts/ benefits if applicable
+You can claim for Provident Fund, Gratuity, salary if they are relieving you before the notice period, and any bonus parts/benefits if applicable.

 SRINIVASAN2017

-Please note that, i want to know that, other than PF/Gratuity/two months notice period/exgratia (pro-rata basis), what are other components i have to get as per indian law as i am working since past 13 years and financially contributed growth of my company.
+Please note that I want to know, other than PF/Gratuity/two months notice period/ex-gratia (pro-rata basis), what are the other components I have to receive as per Indian law.
+I have been working for the past 13 years and have financially contributed to the growth of my company.

 saswatabanerjee

-However, if you do not resign, and you are terminated by the company or you retrenched, you would be entitled to compensation for this.
-In case of termination, you would be entitled to reinstatement if the termination is not for a valid cause or for any misconduct under the standing orders. in case of retrenchment, you will get retrenchment compensation of 15 days for every year work.
-Further, retrenchment can only be done in reverse order of which means they can retrench you only after they have retrenched others who have joined after you.
+However, if you do not resign and you are terminated by the company or retrenched, you would be entitled to compensation.
+In the case of termination, you would be entitled to reinstatement if the termination is not for a valid cause or for any misconduct under the standing orders.
+In the case of retrenchment, you will receive retrenchment compensation of 15 days for every year of work.
+Furthermore, retrenchment can only be done in reverse order, meaning they can retrench you only after they have retrenched others who joined after you.

 rdsyadav